tyla homepage

 "A lot of people are just going to forget or get caught up in everything," she noted.

-However, she warned against such 'negligence', hammering home it's 'very serious' to disobey the rules in the UAE.
+However, she warned against such 'negligence', hammering home that it's 'very serious' to disobey the rules in the UAE.

 If convicted under the UAE's cybercrime laws, the 60-year-old British man could face a fine of tens of thousands of pounds or up to two years in prison, risking a longer sentence if the crime he stands accused of is seen as implicating national security.

-It's reported his family is being supported by Foreign Office officials and they've been allowed to speak to him.
+It's reported that his family is being supported by Foreign Office officials and they've been allowed to speak to him.

-Detained in Dubai said the man was one of 21 people charged under cyber-crime laws in connection with videos and social media posts related to the recent missile strikes.
+Detained in Dubai said the man was one of 21 people charged under cybercrime laws in connection with videos and social media posts related to the recent missile strikes.

 LADbible Group has reached out to Detained in Dubai, the UK Foreign Office and the UAE government for comment.